-Exposure covered by Eligible Financial Collatera --
+Exposure covered by Eligible Financial Collateral

-As at 31 March 2014 As at 31 March 2013
+As at 31 March 2015 As at 31

 £'000 £'000

 Standardised Approach

-Sovereigns 590,686 287,645
+Sovereigns 340,756 590,686

-Institutions 10,815,546 12,152,782
+Institutions 21,438,654 10,815,546

-Corporates 1,687,307 1,310,187
+Corporates 284,602 1,687,307

+-

-Total 13,093,538 13,750,614
+Total 22,064,012 13,093,538

-Credit risk mitigation is defined within policies, procedures and guidelines.
-It represents, in general terms, the processes by which the Firm seeks to mitigate counterparty credit risk against the Firm i.e. potential loss for the firm in the event of a counterparty default (positive mark-to-market risk).
+Credit risk mitigation is defined, in general terms, as the processes by which the Firm seeks to mitigate counterparty credit risk against the Firm i.e. potential loss for the firm in the event of a counterparty default (positive mark-to-market risk).

-The first level of mitigation is via the process of trading with only credit-worthy entities, controlled via the Firm's credit management processes.
-The Firm's principal trading counterparties are investment grade (Internal Credit Ratings) and represent 92% (94% in 2013) of total credit limits extended, whereby the largest credit limits are extended to the most renowned and the largest global financial institutions.
+The first level of mitigation is via the process of trading with only credit worthy entities, controlled based on the Firm's credit management processes.
+The Firm's principal trading counterparties are investment grade (Internal Credit Ratings) and represent 97% (92% in 2014) of total credit limits extended, whereby the largest credit limits are extended to the most renowned and the largest global financial institutions.